strapi/rfcs/rfcs/001-action-engine.md

   - ActionsEngine
 - Libraries
 - Cli
+- Storage

 # Detailed design

-At a App level , we need to provide the different API's for the frontend to connect the necessary information to generate action pages and endpoints to send the end results in order to generate engagement messages.
+At a App level , we need to provide different APIs for the frontend to connect the necessary information to generate action pages and endpoints to send the end results in order to generate engagement messages.

 - Public routes will be always guided by a UUID, please avoid any int
 - Internal CRUD calls can be guided by UUID or Int